VishalTank/Augmented-Reality-App/README.md

 -Navigate the character using controller

 -Press the button visible on the note (Not in the phone , but literally touch the button visible on the note), it will rotate the character!!!

-It's just a basic step towards my interest in the field of AR and Machine learning using AR.I hope you find it interesting!